2019 Toyota Racing Series

 The 2019 Castrol Toyota Racing Series was the fifteenth running of the Toyota Racing Series, the premier open-wheel motorsport category held in New Zealand.
 The series consisted of fifteen races at five meetings.
 It began on 10 January at Highlands Motorsport Park, in Cromwell, and concluded on 10 February with the 64th running of the New Zealand Grand Prix, at Circuit Chris Amon in Feilding.

 The championship, as well as the 2019 New Zealand Grand Prix was won by rookie Liam Lawson; who became the first New Zealander to win the championship since Nick Cassidy in 2013.

 Champion Liam Lawson and runner-up Marcus Armstrong both took five wins apiece, whilst Cameron Das, FIA Formula 3 European Championship driver Lucas Auer, Esteban Muth, Brendon Leitch and Artem Petrov all had one race win each.

 Teams and drivers

 Race calendar

 The calendar for the series was announced on 19 June 2018, and will be held over five successive weekends in January and February.
 Races 2 and 3 of the second round at Teretonga were postponed to due high winds and rescheduled.
-Race 2 will be run at Hampton Downs, and Race 3 qualifying and race will be run at Taupo.
+Race 2 will be run at Hampton Downs, and Race 3 qualifying and race will be run at Taupō.